 - It is not known exactly how turtles are able to navigate to the beaches where they were born to nest after so many years, but there are a number of theories to explain this amazing phenomenon including the use of the earth's magnetic field (kind of like a "mental GPS").

 - Adelita, a female loggerhead, was the first marine creature tracked across the entire Pacific Ocean.
-Read about her amazing year long, 12,000 km migration from Mexico to Japan, the place of her birth, on our page "The Journey of Adelita."
+She was tracked for a year covering 12,000 km during her migration from Mexico to Japan, the place of her birth.

 - Except for the Kemp's ridley, adult females do not nest every year.
 Depending on the species, they will mate and lay eggs every 2-4 years.
 Males however, may mate with females every year.

 - Unlike other species, the Australian flatback sea turtle does not migrate to mating and nesting areas.
 They mate and nest only in Australia.